harmonicalchemy/modular-emacs/Docs/ModE-Build-Emacs-from-Src.md

 Previously, a call to `package-initialize` was automatically inserted into the init file when Emacs was started.
 This call can now safely be removed.
-Alternatively, if you want to ensure that your init file is still compatible with earlier versions of Emacs, change it to:
+Alternatively, if you want to ensure that your init file is still compatible with earlier versions of Emacs, change it to

 ```lisp
    (when (< emacs-major-version 27)